 New & Upcoming Historic Surveys

 The City of Fort Collins has some new survey projects moving ahead to help us better understand the important historic and architectural places that define the community.
-Here are some of our most recent projects:
+Here are some of our recent and/or active projects:

 What is Survey?#